Is There Such a Thing as Too Much Biotin?

 Biotin (aka B7) is one of the many water-soluble B-vitamins that are necessary for your body to function.
-Its main role in the body is as an important cofactor that is essential for metabolizing macronutrients in order to regulate your metabolism.
+Its main role in the body is as an important cofactor that’s essential for metabolizing macronutrients in order to regulate your metabolism.
 Another key role of biotin is in the nervous system, by helping the brain transmit nerve signals.
 B vitamins in general protect your brain and improve your memory and concentration.

 Biotin plays an important role in metabolizing glucose, fatty acids, and amino acids.
 Its role as an enzyme in the metabolism of amino acids is crucial for protein creation, which results in building strong healthy hair and nails.

 While the research is limited, clinical trials suggest that it can help reduce brittle nails that easily split or crack.
 The same goes for healthy hair.
 Studies show that individuals with a biotin deficiency can benefit from supplementing biotin to help with hair growth.
 Hair is easily damaged by sun-exposure, overwashing, and constant heat from the hairdryer or other styling tools.
 Biotin plays a role in building the protein that helps regrow healthy hair, which is why it has become such a popular hair and nail supplement.

 Signs of Biotin Deficiency

 Symptoms of biotin deficiency typically come on gradually.
 These include:

 - Thinning hair and hair loss on all areas of the body